ankit-khare-2015/user-activity-real-time-ingestion/README.md

    2. Then click on  back to dashboard and the visual will have the data
    > ![click back to dashboard](docs/click-back-to-dashboard.png)

+##  Demo Video

-For Running the build and fixing the reports please watch below youtube video that i have uploaded  :
+To run the build and fix the reports, please watch the YouTube video below that I’ve uploaded:

 > [![Watch the video](https://img.youtube.com/vi/gHdZAeGFRuk/0.jpg)](https://www.youtube.com/watch?v=gHdZAeGFRuk)

 ---